tzahifurmanski/team-management-bot/README.md

 ## Setup / Deployment:

 * Set up a Slack app
+  * Initial App Setup
-  * Import a Slack App using a [manifest file](slack-manifest.txt), and enter the relevant details instead of the following placeholders:
+    * (Easy way) Import a Slack App using a [manifest file](slack-manifest.txt), and enter the relevant details instead of the following placeholders:
       * <BOT_NAME>
       * <BOT_DESCRIPTION>
       * <BOT_URL>
-  * Configure the with relevant permissions (TBD, add permissions list)
-  * Install the app to workspace
-    * (Optional) You can also decide to manually setup the Slack app:
+    * (Manual way) You can also decide to manually setup the Slack app:
-    * Enable 'App Home > Always Show My Bot as Online' and 'Allow users to send Slash commands and messages from the messages tab'
       * Register for event subscriptions
         * Enable events and set request URL to : BOT_URL/events/slack
         * Subscribe to bot events
           * app_mention
           * message.channels
           * message.im
+      * Configure the app with relevant permissions (TBD, add permissions list)
+  * Install the app to workspace
+  * Enable 'App Home > Always Show My Bot as Online' and 'Allow users to send Slash commands and messages from the messages tab'
 * Setup an Heroku NodeJS app
   * Connect your local git repo to heroku
     * heroku git:remote -a APP_NAME